 LAND USE AND FARMING PRACTICES

-- Encourage a more seasonal diet and start driving demand away from production that is wildly out-of-step with the local and regional ecosystems—for example, buying water-intensive crops from drier parts of the country (e.g., romaine lettuce in the American Southwest).
+Encourage a more regional and seasonal diet and drive demand away from (and reduce production of) foods that are wildly out-of-step with local ecosystems—for example, water-intensive crops from drier parts of the country (e.g., romaine lettuce in the American Southwest).

-- U.S. agricultural lands are capable of producing sufficient food for a large population; how many is primarily dependent on meat consumption and competing land uses such as corn ethanol production.
+- U.S. agricultural lands are capable of producing sufficient healthful food for a large population; how large is primarily dependent on meat consumption and competing land uses such as corn ethanol production.

 - Thoughtful changes in production patterns and adoption ofmanagementpractices that improve soil quality could build farm resilience and bring other benefits, but new policies and programs are needed to support farmers in transitioning their operations.

 - The need for increased crop diversity and regenerative agricultural practices is just starting to gain traction in the foodservice sector, but there is still much room for improvement.